web blazonry web development scripts and tutorials

 WHERE (column) = (value)

-This will delete the complete record(s), multiple rows can be delete at once depending on the WHERE clause.
-Again the WHERE clause is crucial, if it is left off it will delete all records from the database.
+This will delete the complete record(s).
+Multiple rows can be deleted at once depending on the WHERE clause.
+Again, the WHERE clause is crucial.
+If it is left off, it will delete all records from the database.

 $category = "Local Docs";